White Supremacist Manifesto AirDropped to Students at Syracuse University

 In response, protesters have asked that the administration cancel classes and campus events.

-“Students are scared for their own safety,” tweeted Josh Myers, a Syracuse student journalist, on Tuesday morning.
+“Students are scared for their own safety,” tweeted Josh Meyers, a Syracuse student journalist, on Tuesday morning.
 “Campus is looking extra empty this morning.”

 This marks the 11th racist incident reported on campus since Nov.
 6, including the Saturday night harassment of a black student by members of a fraternity who allegedly yelled the n-word at her as she waited for a bus.
 Others have included anti-Semitic and anti-Asian graffiti in the form of a swastika and slurs.
 The n-word was also reportedly found scribbled in residence halls and a physics building.
 In another incident, a student loudly yelled a racial slur against black Americans.
 Separately, a Chinese freshman reported a racial epithet being used against him.